 The outbreak of the novel coronavirus, or COVID-19, in many countries continues to adversely impact global commercial activity and has contributed to significant volatility in financial markets.
 The global impact of the outbreak has been rapidly evolving, and many countries have reacted by instituting or reinstituting quarantines, restrictions on travel and other measures to mitigate the impact of this pandemic.
 While many of these measures have been relaxed in certain jurisdictions, spread of the virus continues and restrictions generally remain in place.
 Such actions have created disruption in global supply chains, and have adversely impacted a number of industries, including, among others, transportation, hospitality and entertainment.
-The outbreak has triggered a period of global economic slowdown and continued volatility and could have a continued impact on economic and market conditions.
-The rapid development and fluidity of this situation precludes any prediction as to the duration and extent of this pandemic and its impact on the Company's business, financial condition and results of operations, as well as the business, financial condition and results of operations of the Company's portfolio companies.
-Nevertheless, the novel coronavirus presents material uncertainty and risk with respect to our and our portfolio companies' performance and financial results.
-The Company is actively monitoring developments with respect to this pandemic and its impact as part of the Company's overall investment objective and strategy.
+The outbreak has triggered a period of global economic slowdown and continued volatility and could have a continued impact on economic and market conditions, even after restrictive measures were relaxed or removed.
+The rapid development and continued fluidity of this situation precludes any prediction as to the duration and extent of this pandemic and its impact on the Company's business, financial condition and results of operations, as well as the business, financial condition and results of operations of the Company's portfolio companies.
+Nevertheless, the novel coronavirus presents material uncertainty and risk with respect to our and our portfolio companies' performance and financial results, including following the relaxation or removal of restrictive measures.
+The Company continues to actively monitor developments with respect to this pandemic and its impact as part of the Company's overall investment objective and strategy.